dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

         4. One filter service to filter emails according to their type like social, promotions, updates which will not be access by user directly but will be used by other services internally.
         5. I will also have one montioring service which will monitor the all other services.

+#

 13. Who was Christopher Alexander and what was his contribution to architecture?

->> Christopher Wolfgang Alexander (born 4 October 1936 in Vienna, Austria)[1][2] is a widely influential British-American architect and design theorist, and currently emeritus professor at the University of California, Berkeley.
+> Christopher Wolfgang Alexander (born 4 October 1936 in Vienna, Austria) is a widely influential British-American architect and design theorist, and currently emeritus professor at the University of California, Berkeley.
 His theories about the nature of human-centered design have affected fields beyond architecture, including urban design, software, sociology and others.Alexander has designed and personally built over 100 buildings, both as an architect and a general contractor.
 In software, Alexander is regarded as the father of the pattern language movement.
 The first wiki—the technology behind Wikipedia—led directly from Alexander's work, according to its creator, Ward Cunningham.
 Alexander's work has also influenced the development of agile software development.